 INST 6950 Seminar in Educational Technology 3

 INST 6920 Advanced Practicum in Instructional Technology 2

 INST 6960 Research Problems 3

-EdS students have a research component of either a research paper (INST 6960) or thesis (CTE 6990).
-The research paper is a literature review of peer reviewed library resources, and the thesis is original research conducted by the student with findings that would be of interest to the development of the field.
+The EdS has a required research component (INST 6960) consisting of a research paper, a literature review of peer reviewed library resources.
+There is a thesis option as an elective, original research conducted by the student with findings that would be of interest to the development of the field, for those interested.

 Questions About the Program